AviatrixSystems/Docs/HowTos/Aviatrix_VPN_Client_Release_Notes.rst

 - VPN client now supports Ubuntu 22.04
 - Ubuntu 16.04 support has been deprecated

+**Issues Corrected in VPN Client 2.16.42**

+When you set your minimum version client to 2.16.42 under OpenVPN > Advanced > Global Config > Minimum Aviatrix VPN Client Version, Mac and Ubuntu users received an error: “the required minimum VPN client is 2.16.42.”
+Note that this issue did not affect Windows users.

 **2.14.14 - April 27 2021**

   - Support non-ASCII Windows user login account